 In the case of oversubscribed programs, many of these programs are full after the first round of admission decisions is made.
 This means that admission decisions are based on the marks available in early February.
 This may be a combination of final grades in required courses, mid-term grades in required courses, or marks from relevant Grade 11 courses.
 If the program is full prior to the College receiving second semester mid-term grades, we will NOT re-calculate the academic strength based on the second semester grades.
 However, we will use available second semester grades to determine the position on the wait list of applicants who have received a wait list offer.

 Yes.
-Applications are accepted after February 1 in most programs (see below).
-While some programs fill up quickly (oversubscribed programs), many programs remain available up to the start classes.
+Applications are accepted after February 1 in most programs.
+While some programs fill up quickly (oversubscribed programs), many programs remain available up to the start of classes.
 Applicants are always encouraged to apply early and to visit www.ontariocolleges.ca to view the program offerings and their status.

 Yes.
 Most oversubscribed programs do not accept applications later than February 1.
 You are encouraged to submit your application early in order to avoid missing the deadline.

 If I get a Conditional Offer of Admission, how will I know if I really have a spot in the program?

 When you receive an Offer of Admission, either conditional or unconditional, this means that the spot in the program is reserved for you.
 The offer will only be rescinded if you fail to meet the condition prior to the start of the program (or the deadline specified on your offer).